austinhollenbaugh/savings-calculator-challenge/README.md

 Your challenge is to build a basic, yet interactive, savings calculator using JavaScript.
 The purpose of a savings calculator is to help an individual see how money, invested over time, at an interest rate, added to monthly, grows exponentially.
 Simply Google "savings calculator" to find countless examples.
 For your challenge, ask the user for these inputs:

-* Starting Amount
+* Starting amount
-* Monthly Savings
+* Monthly savings
-* Years to Save
+* Years to save
-* Interest Rate
+* Interest rate

 The outputs of the calculator should be the following: